 Click here for more about our mountain biking policies.

-We are centrally located and other bike trails in Southern Indiana: Nebo Ridge, Hickory Ridge, Gnaw Bone, and Brown County State Park are all a short ten minute drive from XBC.
+We are centrally located near other bike trails in Southern Indiana: Nebo Ridge, Hickory Ridge, Gnaw Bone and Brown County State Park are all a short ten minute drive from XBC.
 If you are a road rider, ask at an XBC office for a 10, 20, or 50 mile road route from our facility.